 The most effective Lockout Tagout (LOTO) practices and procedures are ones that safeguard electrical workers from electrical hazards, accidents, injuries and death from the unexpectded startup of a piece of equipment.
 The OSHA standard for The Control of Hazardous Energy (Lockout/Tagout) outlines the various measures employers and workers can take when controlling different types of hazardous electrical energy.
 The OSHA standard (29 CFR 1910.147) establishes a company's responsibility for protecting electrical workers.
 All employers are required by OSHA to train each electrical worker and make sure that workers both know and understand and are able to follow the correct provisions of Lockout Tagout procedures:

-Proper lockout/tagout (LOTO) practices and procedures safeguard workers from the release of hazardous energy.
-The OSHA standard for The Control of Hazardous Energy (Lockout/Tagout) (29 CFR 1910.147) for general industry, outlines specific action and procedures for addressing and controlling hazardous energy during servicing and maintenance of machines and equipment.
-Employers are also required to train each worker to ensure that they know, understand, and are able to follow the applicable provisions of the hazardous energy control procedures.
-Workers must be trained in the purpose and function of the energy control program and have the knowledge and skills required for the safe application, usage and removal of the energy control devices.
+Proper lockout program safeguards workers from the release of hazardous energy from the unexpected startup of equipment.
+The OSHA standard for The Control of Hazardous Energy (Lockout/Tagout) concerns the servicing and maintenance of machines and electrical equipment.
+Workers must be trained so they can understand the intention and design and development of a proper LOTO program and have the training and skills that are required to be able to safely apply and remove energy control devices.
 Employers are also responsible for the retraining of all electrical workers to maintain their proficiency in LOTO.

 Tagout is a term used for a labelling process that is always attached to equipment when lockout is required.
-When a tagout device is used on an energy-isolating device which is able to be locked out, it MUST be attached at the SAME location as the Lockout device would be AND demonstrate the equivalent level of safety to the LOTO program.
 The process of tagging out hazardous equipment involves attaching an information tag or indicator (usually a standardized label) that includes the following tagout information:

 Note: ONLY the authorized person who attached the lock and tag is permitted to remove them.
 This makes sure that the system cannot be energized without the authorized person's knowledge.

-Lockout is the placement of a lock device on an energy-isolating device to ensure the equipment cannot be operated during equipment maintenance or repair.
+Lockout is the placement of a lock device to ensure the equipment cannot be operated during equipment maintenance or repair.

-Tagout is the placement of a tag device on an energy-isolating device to warn of the danger of operating and TO NOT start the equipment until the tag is properly removed.
+Tagout is the placement of a tag device to warn of the danger of operating and TO NOT start the equipment until the tag is properly removed.

 THE ULTIMATE GOAL IS: To implement policies and procedures to prevent, as necessary, the release of hazardous energy from power sources--or from a stored source in machines, equipment or processes.